ihsankilinc/Data-Mining-Examples-Jsoup/README.md

 ![resim](https://user-images.githubusercontent.com/34381517/151245011-8033c301-f4d2-48b7-adab-9a9d6c1da8ba.png)

 **CaptionTakerPlagiarism** extracts chosen range of news from the shared news panel.
-It will visit all of those news page and generate their plagiarism rates.
+It will visit all of those news page after that and generate their plagiarism rates.